 To achieve the vision, Cleeve Meadow School will implement a curriculum with four key elements:

-- An academic curriculum
+- An academic and ambitious curriculum

 - A personal, social and emotional curriculum